 The moment the papaya paste is heated up, it stops affecting the collagen proteins in the meat but don’t worry the meat will guaranteed turn out tender.

-Papaya Paste below:
+Green Papaya Paste Recipe below:

 - Papaya paste is easily made. see the storing tips further below to store the paste for further single uses.